carlosmccosta/effective-parakeet/README.md

 The capture settings available in the `zivid_camera` node matches the settings in the Zivid API.
 To become more familiar with the available settings in Zivid, run Zivid Studio or visit the [API reference](http://www.zivid.com/software/api-documentation) of the `Settings` class.
+Note that the available settings will depend on which version of Zivid Core you are using.

 The `zivid_camera` node supports both single-capture and HDR-capture.
 For more information about HDR capture, visit our [knowledge base](https://help.zivid.com) and search for HDR.